donboulton666/bibwoe.com/src/content/posts/groups.md

 >
 > > God knows exactly whom you are.
 But do you???

-All most all of you would formulate your answer according to what you have learned from others or your GROUP, click, governmenschool or religion.
+All most all of you would formulate your answer according to what you have learned from others or your GROUP, click, government school or religion.
 For you know not you!
 Then you fail.

-Individuality is the key to self and being one with the Holy Spirits truth's, having love for self and Jesus's of all in your heart.
+Individuality is the key to self as being one with the Holy Spirits truth's, having love for self and Jesus's love of all in your heart.

 Your works are judged simply.
 Father does not judge you on how well you take care of your fleshly self but how you help other's within there needs of the flesh lifting up there spirit and showing love from your heart to others hearts.